 11. Abe’s of Maine

 Abe’s of Maine is not as comprehensive as B&H or Adorama.
-But it offers a greater variety of products than many online retailers, at competitive prices.
+But it offers a greater variety of products than many online retailers, all at competitive prices.
 They have an online store and a physical location in New Jersey.

 Abe’s offers a variety of seasonal and non-seasonal promotions and coupons.
 These are in addition to the coupons and rebates you see on the product page itself.

 All orders are processed on the premises.
 If there is an issue, they can quickly and efficiently find a solution.

 Abe’s offers free shipping on thousands of products, but be aware that shipping can vary.
 They also only offer a 14-day return policy.
 This is shorter than the standard 30-day time window given by many similar retailers.

 But Abe’s is worth a regular check-in.
 They often have great sales where you might find your dream camera at an unbeatable price.